Why is engine oil so important for your car?

 If you cannot locate your handbook, you may be able to find a digital version online.
 However, it is probably easier to use an online resource to find out which oil you need for your car, such as those listed below:

-Checking and changing your car engine oil
+Checking and topping up your car engine oil

 Your car's oil should be checked regularly and topped up as required.